Marlee Liss is an...

 Most people's experience of sex ed was limited to putting a banana on a condom and calling it a day.
 It's all too common to hold shame and confusion around sexuality, which often results in: suppressing desires, violating boundaries, body image issues, internalized or perpetuated homophobia and rape culture.
 In this program, Marlee shares her personal journey of healing after sexual violence and coming out as queer.

 Instead of letting silence and suppression persist around taboo topics, Marlee creates a safe and lighthearted environment to break through shame and claim empowerment.
-With a background in social work, somatic sex education, and work with the National Action Plan to End Gender-Based Violence, Marlee supports students in owning authentic desire & boundaries, learning consent and becoming skillful in building safer, more caring communities.
+With a background in social work and somatic sex education, Marlee supports students in owning authentic desire & boundaries, learning consent and becoming skillful in building safer, more caring communities.

 - Speaking Engagements